LeszekBlazewski/FilmSearch/README.md

 Application is currently deployed right here: [Live demo](https://filmsearch-efb50.firebaseapp.com)

-:warning::warning::warning: TO MAKE THE LIVE PRIEVIEW WORK YOU NEED TO ALLOW MIXED CONTENT FOR APP PAGE (because OMDb API does not use https :disappointed:)
+:warning::warning::warning: TO MAKE THE LIVE PRIEVIEW WORK YOU NEED TO ALLOW MIXED CONTENT FOR APP PAGE :warning::warning::warning: (because OMDb API does not use https :disappointed:)

 ### Instructions to allow mixed content on Firefox